Skip to main content

 We will use Linux procedures in this example.

 3. Copy the installation script and paste it into a terminal on the target client system.
-Do not run the Moogsoft collector installation script until you modify the last line of the script, which normally has the following format:
+Do not run the Incident Management Collector installation script until you modify the last line of the script, which normally has the following format:

 Standard collector install script